Operators in the Estonian Market

 Estonian banks are increasingly rigid in their KYC work and the gaming sector is looked upon with some level of suspicion.
 As the AML laws and regulations become more and more strict, both for gambling operators and for banks, the compliance work at the operators requires more and more resources.

 Estonia is also known to be a crypto-friendly jurisdiction and there is an increasing international trend in cryptogaming.
 As long as the banking sector does not want to take part in the crypto business, the authors see no immediate development towards cryptogaming with Estonian licences.
-See also 12.5 Blockchain.
+See also 12.5 Blockchain or Cryptocurrency.

 Social gaming and fantasy sports are not regulated by the law.
 Fantasy sports are mainly within a smaller group of friends for fun.
 There are no large platforms, such as those in the USA or the UK, where they can be played professionally for money.

-Organising of gambling is prohibited if the prerequisite for determining the outcome of a game is to achieve a certain number of participants or bets, and the return of the full bet to the player is not guaranteed in case the prerequisite is not achieved.
+Organising of gambling is prohibited if the prerequisite for determining the outcome of a game is to achieve a certain number of participants or bets, and the return of the full bet to the player is not guaranteed if the prerequisite is not achieved.

 See 2.1 Online.

-According to the Gambling Act, § 2, section 1, gambling is a game that meets all the following criteria:
+According to the Gambling Act, Section 2, Subsection 1, gambling is a game that meets all the following criteria:

 There are four types of games in Estonia.